adhyanchawla/networking-fundamentals/NetworkingFundamentals.md

             - Data link (2)
             - Physical (not officially covered)

-- How to hosts talk to each other
+- How do hosts talk to each other
     - layer 2 concepts
     - each host network card has a unique Media Access Control (MAC)
     - lets say there is a network with hosts A, B, C, D (mesh network)